pirlapal/clone1/docs/userGuide.md

 ![Quick Start Questions](./media/quick-start-questions.png)

-When you first visit the application, you'll see suggested questions:
+When you first visit the application, you'll see quick start questions:

-**TB Questions**:
 - "What causes TB?"
 - "What are the main symptoms of pulmonary TB?"
 - "What is Ni-Kshay used for?"
-- "How is TB transmitted?"

-**Agriculture Questions**:
 - "How to improve crop irrigation efficiency?"
 - "What are sustainable farming practices?"
 - "What is crop rotation?"
-- "How to prevent crop diseases?"

 Click any question to get started immediately.